Who Can Be Happy and Free in Russia?

-Who is Happy in Russia? (Кому на Руси жить хорошо) is an epic four-part poem by Nikolai Nekrasov, which he started publishing in January 1866 in Sovremennik and Otechestvennye Zapiski.
+Who Lives Happily in Russia? (Кому на Руси жить хорошо) is an epic four-part poem by Nikolai Nekrasov, which he started publishing in January 1866 in Sovremennik and Otechestvennye Zapiski.
 Its fourth part, "The Feast for All the World" (1876–1877), remained unfinished.

 The only full English translation was made in 1917, under the title Who Can Be Happy and Free in Russia?, by Juliet Soskice.
 The other suggested titles are Who Lives Happily in Russia?, Who Is Happy in Russia? and Who Can Be Happy in Russia?

 Synopsis

-Seven peasants embark upon the eventful journey across the Russian land united by an idea of finding just one happy person.
+Seven peasants embark upon a journey across the Russian land united by an idea of finding just one happy person.
+They made several guesses as to who can live happily in Russia: pomeshchik (landed gentry), chinovnik (government official), priest, merchant, minister, tsar.

 Witnessing nothing but suffering and injustice all around, they are surprised to find that even those supposed to be the masters of the land find life here totally unsatisfactory.

 The peasants decide not to return home until they find the right answer.
 In the prologue, they also find a self-assembled tablecloth that will feed them, and hit the road.